codio/site/source/docs/settings-prefs/account-settings/public-key.html.markdown

 ![SSH Upload](/img/docs/prefs-account-ssh-dialog.png)

-##Adding your public key to Github
+##Adding your public key to GitHub
-If you are working with Github, then you need to install the public key.
+If you are working with GitHub, then you need to install the public key.
 Firstly, locate your settings by pressing the 'Edit your profile' button.

 ![github setting](/img/docs/git-edit-profile.png)